maxharlow/newsagent/README.md

 ### On your local machine

-This requires [Virtualbox] (https://www.virtualbox.org/).
+This requires [Virtualbox](https://www.virtualbox.org/).
 Create a new virtual machine, and open the necessary ports:

     $ docker-machine create -d virtualbox \
         --engine-opt log-opt=max-size=1m \